velazquez-96/Interactive-Dashboard/README.md

 # Interactive-Dashboard

-A dashboard was built to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
+A dashboard is built to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.

 ## Data

-As said before, the Belly Button Biodiversity [dataset](http://robdunnlab.com/projects/belly-button-biodiversity/) was used.
+As said before, the Belly Button Biodiversity [dataset](http://robdunnlab.com/projects/belly-button-biodiversity/) is used.
 This dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 ## Features